ybootin/HaXeCustomInstaller/README.md

 HaXeCustomInstaller
 ===================

-Install HaXe2 and HaXe3 for OSX in separate directory.
+Install HaXe2 and HaXe3 for OSX in separate directory, and 2 scripts to switch from haxe 2 or 3 version
-It's safe, you can keep your current HaXe install

-#install
+#Install

 Clone the repository and run the install script as super user

     sudo ./install.sh

-#usage

-just run the binary you want to between haxe2 and haxe3
+#Usage

+A switch must be perform as a super user.

-    haxe2 mybuild.hxml
+Switch to haxe2

+    sudo haxe2-switch

-    haxe3 mybuild.hxml
+Switch to haxe3

-#uninstall
+    sudo haxe3-switch

+#Uninstall

 Just run the uninstall script as super user